Manubarki/Manubarki/README.md

 ## What I Build

 *Tools I ship to solve problems my team faces daily.
-All built with AI.*
+All built with AI as my engineering partner.*

 <table>
 <tr>